Skip to main content

 Tamales Salvadoreños

-Savory pockets of masa (corn dough) filled with chicken or pork, wrapped in banana leaves, and steamed.
-Different from Mexican tamales in flavor and preparation.
+Pockets of masa filled with chicken or pork, wrapped in banana leaves and steamed.
+The flavor and method set them apart from Mexican tamales.

 Panes con Pavo